arangodb-helper/arangodb/docs/Manual/Deployment/ActiveFailover/UsingTheStarter.md

 Run the above command on machine A, B & C.

-The _Starter_ will decide on which 2 machines to run a single server instance.
+An Agent and a Single Instance will be started on each machine.
+One of the Single Instance will have the _leader_ role, the others two the _follower_ role.
-To override this decision (only valid while bootstrapping), add a `--cluster.start-single=false` to the machine where the single server instance should _not_ be started.
+If you want to have only one follower, add (only valid while bootstrapping),
+a --cluster.start-single=false to the machine where the single server instance should not be started.

 Once all the processes started by the _Starter_ are up and running, and joined the Active Failover setup (this may take a while depending on your system), the _Starter_ will inform